Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 In addition, replacing testosterone is not that difficult and the benefit can be tremendous.

-Not only that but the diagnosis and management of low testosterone is often missed/ignored in women due to a general lack of understanding about hormone management by most physicians.
+Not only that but the diagnosis and management of low testosterone are often missed/ignored in women due to a general lack of understanding about hormone management by most physicians.

 With that in mind let’s go over several reasons that may make you rethink the importance of testosterone for women and consider using it yourself: